Agency-by-agency highlights of Trump's 2019 budget

 STATE

-Trump's budget includes a modest increase of $191 million for what's known as "overseas contingency operations," or active war zones like Iraq, Afghanistan and Syria.
-Secretary of State Rex Tillerson had argued in the past that the impending resolution of major global conflicts would decrease the need for U.S. spending and allow the Trump administration to significantly reduce what it spends overseas.
+One notable shift is that Trump's budget proposes moving all $12.3 billion in "overseas contingency operations" — funds for active war zones like Iraq, Afghanistan and Syria — into the State Department's regular budget.
+In the past, it made sense to separate those funds because they were exempt from budget caps put in place by Congress.
+But last week's two-year spending deal approved by Congress raised those caps.

+Trump's budget calls for increasing U.S. security assistance to Israel to $3.3 billion and to Jordan to $1.275 billion.
+The U.S. recently signed a new 10-year memorandum of understanding with Israel on aid and is expected to sign one with Jordan when Secretary of State Rex Tillerson visits Amman later this week.

 Some of the most dramatic proposed cuts affect the State Department's Bureau of Educational and Cultural Affairs, which would see its budget cut by about $126 million, a reduction of nearly half of what it received in the past.
+Trump's budget also proposes to fund only 56 percent of the U.S. commitment to United Nations peacekeeping operations.

 INTERIOR